0-GEE/SYSTER/README.md

 * Manage Messages
 * Read Message History

+*if you use channel-specific overrides, CrashGuard must have the above permissions for each channel you want it to monitor*

 If you want CrashGuard to create its own logging channel, it additionally requires:
 * Manage Channels